appotry/dashy/docs/contributing.md

 # Contributing

-First off, thank you for considering contributing towards Dashy! 🙌 There are several ways that you can help out (but don't feel you have to).
+First off, thank you for considering Contributing towards Dashy! 🙌 There are several ways that you can help out (but don't feel you have to).
-Any contributions, however small will always be very much appreciated, and you will be appropriately credited in the readme - huge thank you to [everyone who has helped](/docs/credits.md) so far 💞
+Any contributions, however small will always be very much appreciated, and you will be appropriately credited in the readme - huge thank you to [everyone who has helped](/docs/Credits.md) so far 💞

 ## Submit a PR
 Contributing to the code or documentation is super helpful.
 You can fix a bug, add a new feature or improve an existing one.
-I've written [several guides](https://github.com/Lissy93/dashy/blob/master/docs/development-guides.md) to help you get started.
+I've written [several guides](https://github.com/Lissy93/dashy/blob/master/docs/Development-Guides.md) to help you get started.
 For setting up the development environment, outline of the standards, and understanding the PR flow, see the [Development Docs](https://github.com/Lissy93/dashy/blob/master/docs/development.md).
 I've tried to keep the code neat and documentation thorough, so understanding what everything does should be fairly straight forward, but feel free to ask if you have any questions.

 ## Add Translations
 If you speak another language, then adding translations would be really helpful, and you will be credited in the readme for your work.
 Multi-language support makes Dashy accessible for non-English speakers, which I feel is important.
 This is a very quick and easy task, as all application text is located in [`locales/en.json`](https://github.com/Lissy93/dashy/blob/master/src/assets/locales/en.json), so adding a new language is as simple as copying this file and translating the values.
 You don't have to translate it all, as any missing attributes will just fallback to English.
-For a full tutorial, see the [Multi-Language Support Docs](https://github.com/Lissy93/dashy/blob/master/docs/multi-language-support.md).
+For a full tutorial, see the [Multi-Language Support Docs](https://github.com/Lissy93/dashy/blob/master/docs/Internationalization.md).

 ## Raise a bug
 If you've found a bug, then please do raise it as an issue.
 This will help me know if there's something that needs fixing.
 Try and include as much detail as possible, such as your environment, steps to reproduce, any console output and maybe an example screenshot or recording if necessary.
 You can [Raise a Bug here](https://github.com/Lissy93/dashy/issues/new?assignees=Lissy93&labels=%F0%9F%90%9B+Bug&template=bug-report---.md&title=%5BBUG%5D) 🐛.